-Myth 18: Eight Hours of Sleep is Enough for Optimal Brain Health
+Myth 18: Eight Hours of Sleep is Enough for Optimal Brain Health Fact:

 Sleep is not a one-size-fits-all solution.
-Assessing how you feel when you wake up better indicates whether you've had sufficient rest.
+Assessing how you feel when you wake up better indicates whether you've had suf ficient rest.
 While 6.5 to 8 hours may be adequate for some, others may require more sleep for optimal brain function.
-Sleep duration and quality are both important.
+Sleep duration, quality and regularity are all important.

-Myth 19: Hormone Imbalances are Unrelated to Brain Health
+Myth 19: Hormone Imbalances are Unrelated to Brain Health Fact: Hormonal imbalances, such as thyroid dysfunction or